egonw/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 What this protocol does not do, however, is create Wikidata items for lipids in the SwissLipids database that are not yet in Wikidata.
 This is the topic of a future recipe.

+## Acknowledgments

+We think [SwissLipids](http://www.swisslipids.org/) for providing data to be added to Wikidata, the ELIXIR [Biohackathon Europe](https://biohackathon-europe.org/) where this works was done and this recipe started, [EpiLipidNet](https://www.epilipid.net/) for creating a lipid research network (COST Action CA19105), and [Jerven Bolleman](https://orcid.org/0000-0002-7449-1266) for making their SPARQL endpoint available.

 ## References